sagemath/sagewiki_to_gh-2022-10-10/SageWindows.md

 === Build Sage from source in Cygwin ===

 The Sage for Windows installer comes with its own custom distribution of Cygwin, hand-picked to meet Sage's runtime requirements.
 However, you may also manually install a generic Cygwin installation, and use it to build and run Sage from source.
 There are comprehensive instructions for [[https://trac.sagemath.org/wiki/Cygwin64Port|building Sage on Cygwin]] over at Sage's development Trac site.

-=== Running the VirtualBox appliance ===

-As previously noted, an older way Sage was made available "for Windows" is as a VirtualBox appliance: [[SageAppliance|VirtualBox appliance]].
-This makes it relatively easy to install and run a Linux VM that has been custom-built for running and working with Sage.
-However, depending on your system, getting things like filesystem and network sharing can be a challenge (issues general to configuring a VM to run on your system, and not particular to Sage or the Sage VirtualBox Appliance).

 === Running a different Linux VM ===